hwayne/lets-prove-leftpad/haskell/readme.md

 There is very little to say about Haskell, especially in this repo, where it ends up being one of the more vanilla languages in the lineup.

 Of course, any "proof" written in Haskell is inherently unsound because the language permits bottom values (such as `undefined` or `error`), which can inhabit any type, and its non-totality allows infinite loops.
-However, if one is ready to discount these factors, this example shows how one can exploit a single key type-level programming feature - `Close Type Families` - to write correct-by-construction code.
+However, if one is ready to discount these factors, this example shows how one can exploit a single key type-level programming feature - `Closed Type Families` - to write correct-by-construction code.

 Also, I believe this is the only solution in this repo that uses a mainstream Turing-complete language without resorting to any external tools (like an SMT solver) to do the proof, keeping the TCB minimal.
 (The `java` solution uses OpenJML, which employs an SMT solver).
 Also, this solution relies on no external Haskell libraries - simply the `base` from GHC 9.6.7.

 ### About the proof

 The code is heavily documented for readability.
 The entire leftpad computation is done at the type-level such that I can move structural constraints (such as spec (i)) as well as relational constraints (specs (ii) and (iii)) at the type-level.
 Size-indexed vectors are typically sufficient for spec (i), but to capture (ii) and (iii) I used `Symbol` from `GHC.TypeLits` and its associated type families such as `ConsSymbol`, `AppendSymbol`, `UnconsSymbol` to do the string manipulation.
-The key leftpad operation is small enough to be shown here:
+The key leftpad operation (as a type-level specification) is small enough to be shown here:

 ```haskell
 -- | A type-level replicate function